Image showing a young African male wearing sunglasses, Image Credits: Freepik

 If you can, avoid sun exposure during peak hours (10 AM to 4 PM)

-Close up of an eye showin a fleshy tissue (surfer's eye or pterygium) growing from the white corner of the eye towards the centre of the eye
+Image showing close up of an eye with a fleshy tissue (Surfer's eye or Pterygium) growing from the white corner of the eye towards the centre of the eye.
+Image Credit: Nano Banana Gemini.

 Prolonged exposure to sunlight, causes growth of a fleshy tissue from the corner of the white of the eyes towards the centre of the eyes.
-Commonly known as the surfer’s eye or the “pterygium”, it can affect vision and lead to irritation and redness.
-It happens mainly to people who work outside, exposed to the glare of the sun, like farmers, divers, fishermen etc.
+Commonly known as the Surfer’s eye or Pterygium, it can affect vision and lead to irritation and redness.
+It happens mainly to people who work outside, and are exposed to the glare of the sun and dust, like farmers, divers, fishermen etc.

 How to prevent Surfer’s eyes: